-Current Status: During our FY2015 audit we noted a significant number of manual adjusting entries posted to fund balance accounts on the general ledger.
+Current Status: Although significant improvement has been made, during our FY2016 audit we still noted a number of manual adjusting entries posted to fund balance accounts on the general ledger.

 We continue to recommend that no activity be recorded directly to fund balance accounts other than reclassifications between the components of the fund balances.